himbriminn/cmbeam/content/post/2022_iceland/index.md

 ---

-Members of the group to build up efforts at the University of Iceland
+Members of the group to build up efforts at the University of Iceland.

 <!--more-->